 - Free: their credit score and report service is entirely free.

 - Quick & Easy Process: it takes minutes to sign up and get access to your credit score.

 - Security & Privacy: Borrowell uses bank level encryption to secure the transmission of data.
 They will not sell or rent your personal information to 3rd parties for any purpose

 - Soft Credit Check: their credit score and report service does not do a “hard pull” on your credit.

 - No cons on the Borrowell credit score and report service

-CONCLUSION: BORROWELL REVIEW – FREE CREDIT SCORE FOR CANADIANS
+CONCLUSION: BORROWELL REVIEW (GET YOUR FREE CREDIT SCORE IN CANADA)

 Personally, I’m a Borrowell user and their credit score and report service is part of my monthly financial status check.

 In this digital age of fraud and identity theft I want to ensure all my credit activity is accurate and safe.
 Borrowell helps me accomplish that at $0 cost.

 These services from Borrowell are simple, secure and free.
 It takes 2 minutes to register your account and from there, you’ll be able to monitor and track any monthly changes in your credit score and report.